KosRud/TTS-scripts/README.md

 # Development

+VSCode has an extension to integrate with TTS, but IntelliJ IDEA is a better IDE.
+I write code in IntelliJ IDEA, then run it through TTS using VSCode.

 ## Gotchas

 * By default the UI orientation looks upside-down in alt-zoom but turning UI breaks ScrollView, see [custom UI ScrollViews don't render properly when rotated](https://tabletopsimulator.nolt.io/429).